 As a Dragon Keeper, you know greens are very important for your bearded dragon!
 But in the world of vegetables, there are so many greens.
 What greens can bearded dragons eat?
 How do you know which greens are good for them, and which aren’t?
+And what can you do if your bearded dragon won't eat greens?

 To make things simpler for you, we’ve got two lists for you here: a list of some of the best greens bearded dragons can eat on a daily basis, and a list of greens they can eat a little less frequently.
 We’ve highlighted some perks and pitfalls for each green, and included each calcium to phosphorus ratio for your reference.